guppyexpress/Pimax-Eye-Tracking-Fix/README.md

 # Instructons

-> install pimax eye tracking software like usual. !!download the entire set of files!! update the firmware from step 1 in the files, run the runtime.exe then check to see if it matches the settings in amcap (pictures provided)
+> install pimax eye tracking software like usual. !!download the entire set of files!! update the firmware from step 1 in the files, run the runtime.exe then check to see if it matches the settings in amcap (pictures provided) after that is installed replace the files with the ones in lib (image is provided for instructions)